markdown-extended/manifest/mde-manifest.md

 MAY NOT be the case (*underscores may be kept "as-is" in both expressions*).

-**Implementation Note:** As concluded by Fletcher Penney in his work on MultiMarkdown, the original reason of this auto-escaping is that "*This caused too many problems with URL's*".
+**Implementation Note:** As concluded by Fletcher Penney in his work on MultiMarkdown, the original reason of this auto-escaping is that "*[underscores] caused too many problems with URL's*".
 Effectively, URLs often use underscores as a word separator and these ones MUST NOT be considered as typographic delimiters.